diasdmhub/Zabbix_Out_of_The_Box/pod/zabbix_pod.md

 - `Zabbix Agent 2`
 - `Selenium Grid Standalone Chrome`

-**6.** The **first time** the Pod is launched, it may take **about 2 minutes to be able to access the Zabbix Frontend** while the database is being created.
+**6.** The **first time** the Pod is launched, it may take ⚠️ **about 2 minutes to be able to access the Zabbix Frontend** while the database is being created.

-**7.** SystemD is configured to control the Pod as a service, and the `systemctl --user` command can be used to start and stop the service.
+**7.** SystemD is configured to control the Pod as a service, and the **`systemctl --user`** command can be used to start and stop the service.

 > ⚠️ When the rootless user logs out of their session, any running containers are stopped.
 It is best to enable user lingering for your particular user so that the Pod can run automatically.
-If required, run the following command **as root**: `sudo loginctl enable-linger [user]`.
+If required, run the following command **as root**: `sudo loginctl enable-linger [pod user]`.

 <BR>